BigaMaster/BinaryTrees/README.md

 # BinaryTrees
 Simple Add and Remove from binary trees
 Program written in c++
-Obs.: Commetaries are written in portuguese
+Obs.: Commetaries, variable names and console messages are written in portuguese